 How urgent is the TOO?
 Must the observation be done immediately?

-relevant, what is the likelihood of additional transient behavior (i.e., does the phenomenon recur)?
+Ifrelevant, what is the likelihood of additional transient behavior (i.e., does the phenomenon recur)?
 If recurrence is likely, what is the consequence if the target is not observed until the next occurrence?

 If data already exist in the archive, why is another observation with Chandra necessary?